lfe/lfe/doc/src/lfe_io.3.md

 Reads a line from the standard input (``IoDevice``), prompting it with prompt (``Prompt``).
-Note that this call guarantees that the input is saved in the input hisotry.
+Note that this call guarantees that the input is saved in the input history.

 **`read() -> {ok, Sexpr} | {error, ErrorInfo} | eof`**